If you're in the market for a new washer dryer, you've probably got a list of the boxes it should tick.

-Some of the more well-known brands have been making washing machines for more than fifty-years, and it's easy to get spares in case anything goes wrong.
+Some of the more well-known brands have been in business for more than fifty-years, and it's easy to get spares in case anything goes wrong.

 One that comes with a self-cleaning program can also make your life easier, as it keeps everything sanitary and will save you time.

-A big drum spinning at up to 1600 revolutions per minute is going to make some noise!
+A washer dryer with a big drum spinning at up to 1600 rpm is going to make some noise!